pgiralt/preso_timer/README.md

   - Adjust section durations on the fly
   - Set custom start times
   - Import presentation configurations
+- **Responsive, Mobile-friendly UI**: Allows you to easily use a mobile device as a presentation timer.
+Works particularly well in landscape mode.
 - **No Server Required**: Runs entirely in the browser.
 While you can easily host this on any web server, you can also run it locally by opening the `index.html` file in a web browser.

 ## Getting Started